-□ The left-hand side expresses the Great and Pedal Divisions.

-□ The center (or right, if there is no crescendo) shoe expresses the Swell Division.
-It affects the loudness of Swell Division voices

-The right-hand shoe is the Crescendo shoe.
+- ☐ The left-hand side expresses the Great and Pedal Divisions. - ☐ The center shoe expresses the Swell Division.
+It affects the loudness of Swell Division voices. - □ The right-hand shoe is the Crescendo shoe.
 It is a master Crescendo for all divisions.
 It gradually adds stops as it is opened.
 Sequential green, yellow and red lights on the organ's bar graph indicator display relative pedal position.
 Indiscriminate use of the Crescendo, in lieu of careful registration, should be avoided.